baileydunning/campsights/README.md

 ## Features

-- View campsites scraped from the BLM website on an interactive Leaflet map
+- Search and view campsites scraped from the BLM website on an interactive Leaflet map
 - See multi-day weather forecasts and elevation data for each campsite
 - Get directions to any campsite via Google Maps
 - Comprehensive unit and integration tests using Vitest